the-butcher/MOTH.HA.1/README.md

 -- indicate rain
--- moonlight (and moonphase if somehow possible/feasible) -- progressive shadowmap to show lightshed over a full day
+-- moonlight (and moonphase if somehow possible/feasible) -- progressive shadowmap to show lightshed over a full day -- improve IStatusHandler interface (maybe have types that have commands, i.e. toggle or status, and flexible UI elements for different types)
+-- show connection state of sensors, switches, alternatively only show sensors, switches not being connected -- lights rendering only in dark mode (?), find another way for during the day